 BCH evaluates the recoverability of goodwill by comparing the fair value for the reporting unit to its book value including goodwill.
-In the case that the fair value is less than the book value, the implied fair value for the goodwill is determined based on the difference between the fair value of the reporting entity and the net fair value of the identifiable assets and liabilities.
+In the case that the fair value is less than the book value, the implied fair value of the reporting entity and the net fair value of the identifiable assets and liabilities.
 If the implied fair value of the goodwill is less than the book value, the difference is recognized as an impairment loss.